About me

 Some more biographical stuff

 My instrumental work has been internationally premiered by ensembles and orchestras, such as the Île-de-France National Orchestra, Orchester im Treppenhaus, Defunensemble, Vertixe Sonora, Ensemble Ascolta or Norrbotten NEO.
 On the other hand, my electroacoustic work has been developed at the Nordplus intensive course IMMEDIA 2021 in Vilnius (Lithuania), the MuteFest ’20 and ’22 at the Sibelius Academy (Finland), or the Festival of Contemporary Art of Granada’s University 2021 in collaboration with composer and researcher José López-Montes (Spain).
 I have participated in other important new music festivals in Europe such as Musiikin aika (Time of Music) 2023 in Viitasaari (Finland), the Academy of ManiFeste 2022 at the IRCAM in Paris (France), or the VI VANG series of CentroCentro in Madrid (Spain).
-My most recent recognition was the First Prize of the Young Composers Award organized by SGAE-CNDM in Madrid (November 2023), thanks to which I will be the resident composer of the Spanish Musical Youth Network (JME) during the 2024/25 season.
-I have collaborated as a co-teacher of the SuperCollider programming course organized by the Music Technology department of the Sibelius Academy since 2023.
-During 2023-24, I have also been invited by the Ulysses Network to join the Ulysses Journeys for young composers, attending composition courses at Viitasaari, Hamburg, and Barcelona.
-I am currently working on a text-based work (the so-called book), and sometimes I dust off my flute and my collage notebook.
+My most recent recognition was the First Prize of the Young Composers Award organized by SGAE-CNDM in Madrid (November 2023), thanks to which I am the current resident composer of the Spanish Musical Youth Network (JME) for the 2024/25 season.
+I also collaborate as a co-teacher of the SuperCollider programming workshop organized by the Music Technology department of the Sibelius Academy since 2023.
+During 2023-24, I have been invited by the Ulysses Network to join the Ulysses Journeys for Young Composers, attending composition courses in Viitasaari, Hamburg, and Barcelona, and during September 2024, I participated in the program Spanish Young Music Talents organized by SPAIN Arts & Culture, participating in composition seminars and premieres at Georgia Tech University (Atlanta), the University of Georgia (Athens), and the Spanish Cultural Center (Washington DC).
+Lastly, from time to time, I dust off my extra-official text-based work (the so-called book), my flute, and my collage notebook.

 I use SuperCollider programming language for composing my electroacoustic works.
 You can check out my GitHub for some SuperCollider tutorials and other specific codes I am developing.